hgulati2190/SP500-Predictor-Using-NLP/README.md

 AWS: For web application

 ## Data Prep
 Check out the data_cleaning notebook to see how the raw data was processed to combine the headlines with SPY prices.
 The notebook adds basic information together including a prediction period that determines what future SPY price is used for prediction.
-It also uses a clean_text function that handles puncuation and symbols so that data is ready to be used in training.
+It also uses a clean_text function that handles punctuation and symbols so that data is ready to be used in training.